-- 1. The study programme is based on a study programme profile.
+- The study programme is based on a study programme profile.
 The exit qualifications of the study programme are described in the study programme profile.
-The study programme profile can be found in appendix 1. - 2.
-The study programme has no differentiations and/or specialisations. - 3.
-The study programme is based on the following principle; non-denominational private (education). - 4.
-The study programme does not impose the following/any specific occupational requirements.
+The study programme profile can be found in appendix 1.
+The qualifications can also be found in the Study Guide and Digital Learning Platforms (a.k.a.
+Learning Management System) to be found via the portals of Fontys and Codarts. - 2.
+The study programme has the following main subjects; Blocks, Intensives, Maker/Choreographer Line, Research Line, Project Line and Guidance. - 3.
+The study programme is based on the following principle; non-denominational private (education) - 4.
+The study programme does not impose any specific occupational requirements.